nathanshim12345/NathanS_BlueStampPortfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone
 # LSM6DS3+LIS3MDL
-The LSM6DS3+LIS3MDL is a sensor with an accelerometer, gyroscope, and a magnometer.
+The LSM6DS3 + LIS3MDL is a sensor combo that includes an accelerometer, a gyroscope, and a magnetometer.
+The accelerometer measures movement or tilt (like if something is going up, down, or sideways).
+The gyroscope measures rotation and angular velocity (like turning or spinning).
+The magnetometer works like a digital compass, as it can sense direction based on the Earth's magnetic field.
+All together, these three sensors help track motion and orientation in three axes.

 # Description
 For the sake of not typing out "LSM6DS3+LIS3MDL" every single time, from now on I will just call it "accelerometer" or "module".
 For my second milestone, I first connected my accelerometer to my esp32.
 Then I downloaded a bunch of libraries for the module.
-It took a couple times because there were many libraries for different versions of the accelerometer.
+It took a couple times because there were many codes for different versions of the accelerometer.
 But after finding the correct code off the library, I was able to upload the code and get my values for the accelerometer.
-The accelerometer had values z,y and z, and it also had gyro data, which measured angular velocity.
+The accelerometer had values x,y and z, and it also had gyro data, which measured angular velocity.
 However, I didn't use gyro data as the movment of my wrist would be relatively slow, and velocity values wouldn't have varied enough in movement for me to use them.
 When I rotate the accelerometer in a certain way, the values change.
 When stationary, the z value always hovers at around 9.8 due to gravity.

 ![image](https://github.com/user-attachments/assets/499fa274-1a19-4c1f-aa17-6cb33e9ccb12)